 Pros: Fast; Can operate while Off line.
 Cons: Printer driver installation required; No automatic printer selection based on item category, IE. Manual selection of printer required.

-Local printing can be done from the browser (Ctrl-P using a local printer) or by clicking the date/time stamp at the bottom of the receipt.
+Local printing can be done from the browser (Ctrl-P using a local printer).

 Set the margins accordingly to print the order/receipt (left hand screen section).
 Local printing can be done in off line mode.